Homemade Stuffed Seitan Roast En Croute

 Step 3: Make the seitan dough.

-In a large mixing bowl, whisk together the dry ingredients.
 Use a large wooden spoon to create a well in the center of your dry mixture and pour in the contents of the food processor.
 Stir until a rough dough is formed.

 Then, get in there with your hands and knead the dough together for no longer than 30 seconds (set a timer / do NOT overknead.)
-The dough should be completely combined with no dry spots.

 Three side by side photos of the process of making hoemeade seitan dough: whisk the dry ingredients, pour in the wet and stir, then knead for 30 seconds.